 Multicultural topics appeal to families who ordinarily feel excluded.
 For its International Night, the Williams Elementary PTO in Newton, Mass., asks families to create posters about themselves.
 These posters are hung in the gym, where students on a scavenger hunt find out which family celebrates Diwali, for example.
 “That really opened things up a lot to talk to people you kind of knew but had never had a conversation with,” says PTO copresident Christine Lacey.
 “People discovered that their ancestors came from the same country.
 It was a real community-builder.”

 A Creative Theme

 When considering a theme, make as many connections as possible.
 For example, at Mt.
-Erie Elementary in Anacortes, Wash., Robot Family Night involved a robot demonstration by a high school robotics team and the showing of the movie WALL-E. PTO Today’s Go Green Night kit includes activities like a recycling relay race, a family challenge game about saving energy, a race in which kids hang clothes on the line using clothespins, and crafts like creating a photo album from an old cereal box.
+Erie Elementary in Anacortes, Wash., Robot Family Night involved a robot demonstration by a high school robotics team and the showing of the movie WALL-E. A “go green” night might offer activities like a recycling relay and crafts that are made from recycled materials.